 If your baby develops baby acne, there is no need to worry.
 Your baby will not be in any discomfort or have any distress related to the rash.
 The skin may look red and angry but do your best to ignore it as it is only temporary.

 Avoid over-washing the baby – babies have delicate skin that can dry out easily with detergents.
 Resist any temptation to pick, squeeze or burst any pus-filled spots (pustules).
 This would make a skin infection more likely to occur.
 Creams and lotions are not required for the rash.
-If you are already using products to wash and moisturise your baby it is fine to continue using them but ensure they are fragrance-free and designed for use in babies.
+If you are already using products to wash and moisturise your baby it is fine to continue using them but ensure they are fragrance-free and ph balanced designed for use in babies.